CLAS-205/wi25-site/docs/textbook/unit2/lesson10-periodic-table/index.md

 Alchemists believed that by manipulating these elements through various processes—such as heating, cooling, and combining—they could create new substances or purify existing ones.
 The goal of these transformations was not just practical; it also had a spiritual dimension.
 Many alchemists viewed their work as a form of self-improvement, seeking to refine not only materials but also their own character and understanding of the universe.

-The concept of a fifth element, known as "quintessence" or "aether," was also integral to alchemical thought.
+The concept of a fifth element, known as "quintessence" or "aether," was also integral to alchemical thought (does the "quint" look familiar?).
 Quintessence was believed to represent a perfect, divine substance that permeated the universe, connecting the celestial and terrestrial realms.
 Alchemists aimed to understand how these elements interacted and how they could be manipulated to achieve desired transformations.
 Although this understanding lacked empirical validation, it laid the groundwork for later scientific inquiry into the nature of matter and the elements.

 Moreover, alchemical texts often included intricate diagrams and symbols to represent these elements and their interactions.
 These illustrations served both as a means of communication among practitioners and as a way to encode complex ideas about the nature of reality.
 The alchemical approach to elements emphasized not only their physical properties but also their symbolic meanings, which reflected the interconnectedness of matter, spirit, and the cosmos.